hzheng233/CSCI6221_Game-of-Life_Crystal/README.md

 ## The code

 This is a Crystal implementation of Game of Life with JS and HTML.
-Also use Kemal framework
+Also use Kemal framework.

 ## Dependencies
 1. In order to run the project you must install Crystal: https://crystal-lang.org/docs/installation/.